 The study presented a comprehensive study of the optimal harvesting strategies for the sardinella fishery.
-However, not all areas of optimal control as it applies to the sustainable harvesting of renewable resources could be covered.
-For future research, the following areas would be of interest: models incorporating delay equations and the Allee effect.
+However, not all areas of optimal control as it applies to the sustainable harvesting of renewable resources models income research, the following areas would be of interest: models incorporating delay equations and the Allee effect.
 Also considered would be the stochastic, Gompertz and linear-quadratic regulator models.
 Of additional interest would be the skewedlogistic model and the logistic model incorporating minimum viable population (MVP), as well as the application of Green's theorem to the determination of the optimality of a model.